ranon96/Reconfigurable-Rig/README.md

 # Reconfigurable Rig

+This is an aerial photography rig which includes hardware and a set of laser cut or 3D printed plates.
+It can be reconfigured in a number of ways for use in pole, balloon, and kite aerial photography.

 ![ReconfigurableRigConfigurationRenders.png](ReconfigurableRigConfigurationRenders.png)

-This is a reconfigurable KAP rig designed to be compatible with kites, balloons, and poles.

 ![RubberBandUsage.png](RubberBandUsage.png)

 It features a rubber band powered pan mechanism which uses a pipe fitting filled with silly putty as resistance, inspired by a design by Simon Harbord.

+###This repository contains:

 [Part Acquisition List](Part Acquisition List)